-Use Relative Time in Queries
+Relative Time in CenQL

 This guide explains how to use relative time in your Censys Query Language (CenQL) queries in the Censys Platform.
+Reference the CenQL documentation on ranges for information about how to use ranges in general.

 Simple relative time example queries